TobiasPSP/doneland_sources/Components/Human Interface/Display/OLED/SSD1331/README.md

 I wasn't fully satisfied with the *Adafruit library* due to the following limitations:

 * **Hardware SPI:** I couldn't get *hardware SPI* to work, which resulted in low frame rates.
 While this isn't a major issue for static text displays, it can severely impact animations.
+Apparently, the *Adafruit* library does not correctly recognize the *hardware SPI GPIOs* for my development board.
-* **Flicker:** Although the display produced a crisp, flicker-free image to the human eye, it turned out that the display had a high-frequency flicker that became noticeable when taking pictures.
+* **Flicker:** The display produced a crisp, flicker-free image to the human eye, but the display had a high-frequency flicker that became noticeable when taking pictures.

 This led me to try [ucglib](https://github.com/olikraus/ucglib).
 This library is similar to [u8g2](https://github.com/olikraus/u8g2) in that it universally supports a wide range of display drivers.
 While *u8g2* is designed for *monochrome* displays, *ucglib* focuses on *color displays*.